 1. Huge Library of Study Material

 The TestMasters extensive library of study material gives students ample opportunity to fill the recommended 10+ hours of study per week.
-The course includes 7,500 questions released by the LSAC, and more than 5,000 of these have written or video explanations.
+The course includes over 9,000 questions released by the LSAC.
+These are all of the real questions currently being offered by the LSAC; additionally, more than 5,000 of these have written or video explanations.
 A Research and Development team updates study materials every year and adds new videos to the online course.
 There are no simulated questions in their materials; every question comes from an actual LSAT.

 2. Diagnostic Scoring